ietf-wg-cellar/matroska-specification/codec/av1.md

 The `Primaries` corresponds to the __[color_primaries]__.
 Some values MAY not map correctly to values found in Matroska.

-## Metadata OBU based values
+## Metadata OBU-based values

 The following `TrackEntry` values SHOULD be extracted from the `Metadata OBUs`.
+They SHOULD not be set if the values vary across the entire CVS.

 ### MaxCLL
 EBML Path: `\Segment\Tracks\TrackEntry\Video\Colour\MaxCLL` | Mandatory: No